When creating content, you may need to add special symbols and characters to your posts.

-(How to create smilies.
+(How to create smileys.
 Source: WordPress Codex: Using Smileys)

 For more information about using Smileys in WordPress, go here:

-Plugins For Inserting Symbols And Characters Into WordPress Posts And Pages
+Plugins For Inserting Symbols And Characters Into Content In WordPress

-You can download the plugin from the WordPress free plugin directory, or search for the plugin by name (i.e. “HTML Special Characters Helper”) to install it directly from within your WP dashboard …
+You can download the plugin here, or search for the plugin by name to install it directly from within the dashboard …

-After the plugin has been installed, an HTML Special Characters functionality will show up inside your Add/Edit Post and Add/Edit Page screens …
+After the plugin has been installed, you will see an HTML Special Characters functionality appear in your Add/Edit Post and Add/Edit Page screen columns …

-To see more characters, click on the See more link at the foot of the widget …
+To view more characters, click on the See more link …

 (HTML Special Characters – See more link)

-The full table of HTML Special Characters is displayed with characters categorized into labeled sections …
+The full table of HTML Special Characters is displayed with characters organized into different sections …

-Hovering over any special character shows the code for the character as well as its name …
+Hovering over an item reveals the code for the character as well as its name …

-If you’re using the Text editor, this plugin can be very handy because it lets you add a special character without having to keep switching back to Visual Editor mode.
-Just click on any character from the list and the encoded character will be added to your post body …
+If you’re using Text editor mode, this plugin can be very handy because it lets you add special characters without having to keep switching back to Visual Editor mode.
+Just click on any character from the table and the character encoding will be added to the text …

-(Character encoding inserted into post in Text mode)
+(Character encoding added to post in Text mode)

-Note that if you’re working inside the visual editor mode the character itself is added to the post text …
+Note that if you’re working in the visual editor tab the character itself is added to your post text …

-You can download the plugin here, or search for the plugin by name to install it directly from within your WP dashboard …
+You can download the plugin from the WordPress free plugin directory, or search for the plugin by name to install it directly from your WordPress dashboard …

-After installing and activating the plugin, you will see that new buttons will appear in the Text editor toolbar menu in your Add/Edit Post and Add/Edit Page screens …
+After installing the plugin, you will see a row of new buttons displayed in your Text editor menu …

 The HTML Entities Button plugin allows you to convert special characters to HTML entities …